Tag: #ilovecookies

 I use parchment paper to line my baking sheets.
 These cookies can be baked directly on an ungreased cookie sheet.

-Another Day, Another Chocolate Chip Cookie (Brown Butter & Toffee Chocolate Chip Cookie)
+Another Day, Another Chocolate Chip Cookie (Brown Butter Toffee Chocolate Chip Cookie)

-Another Day, Another Chocolate Chip Cookie (Brown Butter & Toffee Chocolate Chip Cookie)
+Another Day, Another Chocolate Chip Cookie (Brown Butter Toffee Chocolate Chip Cookie)

 What is your favorite chocolate chip cookie recipe?
 The one on the back of the Nestle’s Chocolate Chips bag?
 A treasured family recipe handed down?
 Mine was given to me by a friend who swore it was the original Mrs. Field’s recipe.
 I can’t vouch for that claim, but it is pretty darn good.
 Over the years I have tweaked the recipe by adding oatmeal, reducing the amount of chocolate (don’t hate me), and adding nuts.
 Yep, the perfect cookie.
-Just kidding.
-But it is my go-to chocolate chip cookie.
-A serious challenger popped into my feed the other day, Brown Butter and Toffee Chocolate Chip Cookies.
+It is my go-to chocolate chip cookie…until now.
+A serious challenger, Brown Butter Toffee Chocolate Chip Cookies, has entered the best CCC sweepstakes.

-You can have more than one go-to chocolate chip cookie right?
-There just might be a new player in the best CCC sweepstakes.
+You can have more than one go-to chocolate chip cookie, right?
+There might be a new player in town.

 Brown butter chocolate chip toffee cookie ingredients